g-male/darin-portfolio/content/capturing/bird/fish-in-lake.md

 postyear: "2023"
 contentdesc: Bird
 ---
 The wettest bird i've ever had the pleasure of capturing.
+Taken in Beppu, Japan, 2023.